Call one of our locations now!

 Most times, cornea surgery is covered by insurance, but there may be some exceptions.
 Other factors to consider include the severity of the disease and the type of operation needed.

-Without health coverage, the cost of surgery for advanced cases of cornea disease ranges from $13,000 to $28,000.
+Without health coverage, the cost of surgery for advanced cases of corneal disease ranges from $13,000 to $28,000.
 To get an accurate estimate, book an initial consultation.
-It can help you get more information about the condition and the surgery choices.
+This can help you get more information about the condition and the surgery choices.

 Contact Us Today